Can mobile vets operate?

 Can vets do housecalls or site visits?

-A veterinary practitioner may enter a client's premises to provide veterinary services.
-This is allowed under the current Stay Safe Directions Section 7(2)(c).
+A veterinary practitioner may enter an owner's premises to provide veterinary services.

 Mobile veterinary practitioners who use their vehicle predominantly as a workplace must have a COVIDSafe Plan (the Chief Health Officer's Workplace Directions define a work premises as the premises of an employer in which work is undertaken, including any vehicle whilst being used for work purposes).

 When visiting a client's premises, veterinary practitioners must take the preventative measures specified in the Workplace Directions e.g. any face covering rules currently in place, density quotient, record-keeping.
 Before an appointment is made, it is necessary to establish with a client whether they have any symptoms, or are in isolation or quarantine.
 Any mobile veterinary practitioner who has symptoms must follow the instructions for suspected COVID cases in the Workplace Directions.

 The Workplace Directions are just minimum requirements.
 Mobile veterinary practitioners should exercise their professional judgement about any other measures they might take when visiting client premises to see patients, e.g. use of PPE.